 We apply Banco Santander's approach to capital measurement and risk management for CRD IV.
-As a result, Santander UK plc is classified as a significant subsidiary of Banco Santander SA.
+As a result, Santander UK Group Holdings plc is classified as a significant subsidiary of Banco Santander SA.
 For more on the CRD IV risk measurement of our exposures, see Banco Santander's Pillar 3 report.
+For more on our capital, see our Additional Capital and Risk Management Disclosures on www.aboutsantander.co.uk.